google/osv.dev/README.md

 ## Viewing the web UI

-An instance of OSV's web UI is deployed at <https://osv.dev>.
+An instance of OSV's web U I is deployed at <https://osv.dev>.

 ## Using the scanner